-Factors leading to this decline are described such as reduced marine survival (probably as a result of climate change), poor river water quality (resulting from factors such as inadequate sewage treatment, agricultural enrichment, acidification, erosion and siltation), forestry related pressures and over-fishing.
-Concerns related to factors causing mortality at sea, such as diseases, parasites and marine pollution are noted.
+Factors leading to this decline were described in the 2007 report such as reduced marine survival (probably as a result of climate change), poor river water quality (resulting from factors such as inadequate sewage treatment, agricultural enrichment, acidification, erosion and siltation), forestry related pressures and over-fishing.
+Concerns related to factors causing mortality at sea, such as diseases, parasites and marine pollution were noted.
 Although the range where salmon were to be found was classified as good, the population size was considered bad, habitat condition was considered poor with future prospects also considered poor.
 The overall classification for the Atlantic salmon in Ireland was therefore described as "Bad".